top of page

 What is Respite

-Taking time for yourself is not selfish.
-It has been earned.
-You can visit friends or family members, take a much needed vacation, shop or get errands run, SLEEP, anything you choose to do while someone is providing you with respite.
-After all, this is YOUR TIME.
+The caregiver program provides you with respite vouchers so that you can get relief from caregiving responsibilities.
+You can visit friends or family members, take a much-needed vacation, shop or get errands run, SLEEP, you can do anything you choose to do while someone is providing you with respite.

 Why should I take a break from caregiving?